WYQQ

-WYQQ (90.1 FM; "The Q") is a radio station broadcasting a Christian CHR format.
+WYQQ (90.1 FM; "The Q") is a radio station broadcasting a Christian contemporary hit radio format.
 Licensed to Charlton, Massachusetts, United States, the station serves Southern Worcester County.
 The station is owned by Epic Light Network, Inc.

-The station signed on in 1976 as WBPV, the high school radio station at Bay Path Regional Vocational Technical High School.
-It became WYCM when Christian Mix Radio bought the station in 2003 and introduced a contemporary Christian music format.
+The station signed on in 1976, as WBPV, the high school radio station at Bay Path Regional Vocational Technical High School.
+It became WYCM when Christian Mix Radio bought the station in 2003, and introduced a contemporary Christian music format.
 On October 20, 2012, the station changed its call sign to the current WYQQ, when Epic Light purchased the station.
-WYQQ went on the air as "The Q 90.1 FM" in December 2012.
+WYQQ went on the air as "The Q 90.1 FM" in December.